What Do You Need in Your Acne Kit?

 Acne isn’t caused just by the production of oily sebum in your pores.
 Acne is caused by the accumulation of oily sebum and acne bacteria underneath clumps of dead skin in pores.
 Cleansers don’t break up the “glue” holding dead skin cells together in pores.
 For that you need a good clearing tonic that contains alpha- and/or beta-hydroxy acids.

 The most commonly used alpha-hydroxy acid is glycolic acid.
-Glycolic acid breaks up clumps of dead skin on the surface of your skin and in pores.
+Glycolic acid breaks up clumps of dead skin on the surface of your skin and in pores3.
 It helps pores drain freely and also makes room for younger skin cells to emerge on the surface of your skin, giving it a smoother texture and deeper natural color.

 3. Every acne kit needs to include a skin clearing serum.

 Serums offer a third kind of acne treatment for your skin.
-Azelaic acid, for example, can both reduce redness and help break up the hardened oils the clog pores and make whiteheads and blackheads.
+Azelaic acid, for example, can both reduce redness and help break up the hardened oils the clog pores and make whiteheads4 and blackheads.
 If you a tendency to redness when your skin is warmed, either by coming in from the cold or by drinking a hot beverage, acne serums that contain azelaic acid and gotu kola can be very useful for “calming” the skin.

 4. Every acne kit needs to include a moisture complex.

-Moisturizers keep the skin soft and flexible.
+Moisturizers keep the skin soft and flexible5.
 They don’t add oil to the skin.
 In fact, they help pores drain oil off the skin by relaxing the skin around the pore.
 But many products that are labeled as moisturizers actually make the skin dryer.

 It’s important that your moisturizer does not contain isopropyl alcohol.
 Many products contain enough isopropyl alcohol to make your skin feel tingly—which is a sign that the top layer of cells has been killed and will dry out—but not enough alcohol actually to kill acne bacteria.
 They offer the worst possible acne treatment.